Houston Real Estate Law – Mechanics Lien / Materialman Lien

 Texas is blessed with a resilient, vibrant real estate sector that contributes billions of dollars to the state’s annual economic output.
 This perennial performance would not be possible without a multitude of hardworking contractors and small business owners who collectively organize and execute residential and commercial real estate projects of varying levels of scale and complexity.

-Although they typically lack expert-level familiarity with Texas real estate law, consumer law or business law, these construction professionals may use mechanics’ liens and materialman liens to protect their financial interest in the projects they complete.
+Although they typically lack top-level familiarity with Texas real estate law, consumer law or business law, these construction professionals may use mechanics’ liens and materialman liens to protect their financial interest in the projects they complete.
 With the assistance of a seasoned commercial or residential real estate attorney, these liens allow contractors to collect payments from homeowners, developers and general contractors who might otherwise be inclined to delay or default on their obligations.

 Mechanics’ Liens and Materialman Liens in Harris, Fort Bend County and Surrounding Areas